NexushasTaken/raylib.c3l/README.md

 Though, C Libraries can be easily ported to C3, this binding supposed to use the C3 features for easier usage.
 - Since C3 has builtin vector support such as Vec2f, Vec3f, etc...; Vector helpers are added to convert raylib Vectors to C3 vectors and vice versa.
 (See [rl_vector](./rl_vector.c3)).
-- This bindings uses `features` to disable some raylib functions such as Memory Management, Standard File IO and so on, are disabled by default because C3 already has its functions(see [dependencies](##Dependencies)).
+- This bindings uses `features` to disable some raylib functions such as Memory Management, Standard File IO and so on, are disabled by default because C3 already has its functions(see #Installation).
 - Some raylib functions returns an error, this bindings replaced that using Optionals (under construction).
 - For function that required a array/object pointer and its length, is replaced by `List(<Object>)` or `Object[]` depending on function usage.